Ross Gay

 Tippett: So what surprised you, in the process of moving through that year and moving through that year looking for delight and writing about delight every day?

 Gay: Many things surprised me, I suppose.
 But one of the things that surprised me was how quickly the study of delight made delight more evident.
-That was really quick. [laughs] And I wasn’t sure; I was a little bit like, “This is gonna be hard, to just have something delightful happen every day.”
+That was really quick. [laughs] And I wasn’t sure; I was a little bit like, “This is going to be hard, to just have something delightful happen every day.”

 [laughter]